transloadit/uppy/website/src/docs/companion.md

 ### Running as a standalone server

-> Please ensure that the required environment variables are set before running/using Uppy Companion as a standalone server.
+> Please ensure that the required environment variables are set before running/using Companion as a standalone server.
 See [Configure Standalone](#Configure-Standalone) for the variables required.

 Set environment variables first: